georgexyz19/inkscapetutorial.org/content/posts/extension9_element_classes.md

 </div>

 The `load_svg` function is defined in the `inkex/elements/_base.py` module.
-The funciton invokes `etree.parse` method to load the SVG file.
+The function invokes `etree.parse` method to load the SVG file.
 The return value is an `ElementTree` object.
 As discussed in the last chapter, we can call the `getroot` method to get a top level `Element` object, which is the `svg` tag element.
 The `svg` tag element is actually of type `SvgDocumentElement`, which